Prasaddataanalsyt/Prasaddataanalsyt/README.md

 ## 🧑‍💼 About Me

-I'm a passionate Data Analyst with over 4 years of industry experience, specializing in Business Intelligence, Data Warehousing, and Data Visualization.
+I'm a passionate Business Analyst with over 6 years of industry experience, specializing in Business Intelligence, Data Warehousing, and Data Visualization.
 My expertise includes leveraging cloud platforms like AWS and Google Cloud, and proficient use of data analysis tools such as SQL, Python, and R.

 ---